yoshidayasutaka/mcp/samples/mcp-integration-with-kb/README.md

 1. The `user_interfaces/chat_bedrock_st.py` file, which handles the Streamlit/User Interface for the chatbot
 2. The `client_server.py` file, which handles the MCP client and server implementation

-The exact MCP server code leveraged can be found in the [src/bedrock-kb-retrieval-mcp-server](../../src/bedrock-kb-retrieval-mcp-server/) folder.
+The exact MCP server code used in this implementation can be found in the [src/bedrock-kb-retrieval-mcp-server](https://github.com/awslabs/mcp/tree/main/src/bedrock-kb-retrieval-mcp-server) folder.

 ### Architecture